bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/documentation/privacy-policy.md.md

 We use Cookies and similar tracking technologies to track the activity on Our Service and store certain information.
 Tracking technologies used are beacons, tags, and scripts to collect and track information and to improve and analyze Our Service.
 The technologies We use may include:

 -   **Cookies or Browser Cookies.** A cookie is a small file placed on Your Device.
 You can instruct Your browser to refuse all Cookies or to indicate when a Cookie is being sent.
 However, if You do not accept Cookies, You may not be able to use some parts of our Service.
 Unless you have adjusted Your browser setting so that it will refuse Cookies, our Service may use Cookies.
 -   **Flash Cookies.** Certain features of our Service may use local stored objects (or Flash Cookies) to collect and store information about Your preferences or Your activity on our Service.
 Flash Cookies are not managed by the same browser settings as those used for Browser Cookies.
-For more information on how You can delete Flash Cookies, please read “Where can I change the settings for disabling, or deleting local shared objects?” available at <a href="https://helpx.adobe.com/flash-player/kb/disable-local-shared-objects-flash.html#main_Where_can_I_change_the_settings_for_disabling__or_deleting_local_shared_objects_" class="uri">https://helpx.adobe.com/flash-player/kb/disable-local-shared-objects-flash.html#main_Where_can_I_change_the_settings_for_disabling__or_deleting_local_shared_objects_</a>
+For more information on how You can delete Flash Cookies, please read "Where can I change the settings for disabling, or deleting local shared objects?” available at <a href="https://helpx.adobe.com/flash-player/kb/disable-local-shared-objects-flash.html#main_Where_can_I_change_the_settings_for_disabling__or_deleting_local_shared_objects_" class="uri">https://helpx.adobe.com/flash-player/kb/disable-local-shared-objects-flash.html#main_Where_can_I_change_the_settings_for_disabling__or_deleting_local_shared_objects_</a>
 -   **Web Beacons.** Certain sections of our Service and our emails may contain small electronic files known as web beacons (also referred to as clear gifs, pixel tags, and single-pixel gifs) that permit the Company, for example, to count users who have visited those pages or opened an email and for other related website statistics (for example, recording the popularity of a certain section and verifying system and server integrity).

-Cookies can be “Persistent” or “Session” Cookies.
+Cookies can be "Persistent” or "Session” Cookies.
 Persistent Cookies remain on Your personal computer or mobile device when You go offline, while Session Cookies are deleted as soon as You close Your web browser.
 You can learn more about cookies here: [Cookies by TermsFeed Generator](https://www.termsfeed.com/privacy-policy-generator/#faq-8).

 We use both Session and Persistent Cookies for the purposes set out below: